vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for use in other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, while users can bind social accounts, and through the bound social accounts, membership benefits can be extended to robots on social media.
-It is expected to support platforms like Telegram, Discord, etc.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
+Through the bound social accounts, member benefits can be extended to robots on social media.
+It is expected to support platforms such as Telegram and Discord.

 </details>